 It’s basically a chain reaction.

-The touchback is probably something you’ve seen for years without ever really grasping the key differences, particularly if you’re only a casual football fan.
+The touchback is probably something you’ve seen for years without grasping the key differences, particularly if you’re only a casual football fan.

-Still, hopefully, this article has helped you define exactly what it is.
+Still, hopefully, this article has helped you define precisely what it is.

 Remember, a touchback is when the ball becomes dead or is behind the goal line a team is defending.
 As long as the impetus comes from the opposing team, it’s a touchback.

 Imagine how clever you’re going to sound!
-We’ve thrown you a forward pass here and the ultimate word on how you touchback the ball.
-Now, you’ll be able to spot them as easy as field goals.
+We’ve thrown you a forward pass and the ultimate word on how you touchback the ball.
+Now, you can spot them as quickly as field goals.